 Before you invest in a subsidiary, understand that it takes a significant amount of time, money, and energy.
 You need the budget to operate in Australia long-term, and each portion of the setup process has different associated costs.
 Costs also differ by state, so it’s essential to know the country well to choose a less expensive area of operation.

-You can solve many of these issues by working with an Australia subsidiary outsourcing company or global PEO.
-Globalization Partners takes the stress out of creating a subsidiary.
+You can solve many of these issues by working with a global PEO.
+Globalization Partners takes the stress out of expanding your company to Australia.
 We hire employees on your behalf, so you can get to work sooner.
 We even act as the employer of record to take the liability off your shoulders.
 Contact us today to learn more.